template12345/librdkafka/CONTRIBUTING.md

 (This document is based on [curl's CONTRIBUTE.md](https://github.com/curl/curl/blob/master/docs/CONTRIBUTE.md) - thank you!)

-This document is intended to offer guidelines on how to best contribute to the librdkafka project.
-This concerns new features as well as bug fixes and general improvements.
+This document offers guidelines on how to best contribute to the librdkafka project.
+This concerns new features,bug fixes and general improvements.

 ### License and copyright